Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's accounted for 9.4% of his team's three-pointers made, averaging 1.1 per game.

-- Brown's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Allowing 111.6 points per contest, the Suns are the sixth-ranked squad in the league defensively.
+- The Suns are the sixth-best defensive team in the league, giving up 111.6 points per game.

-- On the glass, the Suns are ranked 11th in the league, giving up 42.9 rebounds per contest.
+- The Suns give up 42.9 rebounds per game, ranking 11th in the NBA.

-- The Suns are the third-ranked squad in the NBA, giving up 23.4 assists per contest.
+- Looking at assists, the Suns have given up 23.4 per contest, third in the NBA.

-- The Suns are the third-ranked squad in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.
+- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Bruce Brown vs. the Suns